tachiyomiorg/website/src/help/faq/README.md

 We recommend you to read [this](/help/guides/local-manga) guide on how to do so.

 #### What do I do if I cannot find the Tachiyomi folder?
-If you do not see the **Tachiyomi** folder on your device, try setting the download location to default and downloading a chapter of any manga so that the folder can be created.
+If you do not see the **Tachiyomi** folder on your device, try setting the download location to default and downloading a chapter of any manga so that Tachiyomi creates a folder.
+If needed, you may manually create a Tachiyomi folder as well.

 ::: guide
 Set download location to default by going to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_downloads"/> → **Download location** and selecting first option.
 Restart the app after changing download location.